rikaladsstudio/technical-writing/installing-python/README.md

    ```
    python --version
    ```
 3. You should see something like `Python 3.14.6`.
 If you do, Python is installed successfully!
+If not, check the [Common Problems & Fixes](#common-problems--fixes) section below.

 ---